Marigold Care Guide: Top Tips for Vibrant Blooms

 1. Collect seeds from mature marigold flowers.

-3. Sow seeds indoors 6-8 weeks before the last frost.
+3. Sow seeds indoors 6-8 weeks before the last frost date.

 4. Plant seeds ¼ inch deep in seed-starting mix.